Con-parison 2016: DEFCON vs. Comic-Con Part 2

 7. Events and Parties

 My favorite part!
 Both Comic-Con and DEFCON have great post parties and events.
 My biggest beef with Comic-Con is that most of the events and parties require you to wait in line — in most cases, multiple lines in order to get access.
-There are some great events outside of the main event that you can get tickets to, like San Diego Symphony performing The Legend of Zelda.
+There are some great events outside of the main event that you can get tickets to, like San Diego Symphony performing The Legend of Zelda(link is external).
 Overall, DEFCON being in Vegas means private pool parties, penthouse parties, strip club parties and any type of casino activity.
 Comic-Con does deck out Padres stadium, but hell if I knew how to get into the event along with five other events or parties I was interested in.
 All of the DEFCON events were easy to access and often supplied free booze and cover!

 Get your $#!t together Comic-Con.